activescott/web-app-stack/README.md

   - [+] feat: DDB tables to store user and table to store tokens by provider
   - [+] feat: google OAuth working (with unit tests that mock google & user interactions)
   - [ ] feat: user can use one or more OAuth providers with simple configuration
+    - [ ] should be tested with at least two
+    - [ ] Ensures User's ID is preserved with multiple providers (multiple tokens for a single user)
   - [ ] feat: logout endpoint (clears the session)

 - [ ] feat: CSRF token middleware in all state-changing APIs: